winterlamon/new2neighborhood-frontend/README.md

 To run the software on your local server, run `npm install && npm start`.

-Note: The api that compliments this repo (https://github.com/winterlamon/new2neighborhood-api), when run locally, should use port 3001.
+Note: The API that compliments this repo (https://github.com/winterlamon/new2neighborhood-api), when run locally, should use port 3001.
 The front-end repo should <strong><em>not</strong></em> be run on port 3001.

 ## Usage

-This repository is the front end that runs with its api repo (https://github.com/winterlamon/new2neighborhood-api).
+This repository is the front end that runs with its API repo (https://github.com/winterlamon/new2neighborhood-api).

 With this app, a user can: